swyxio/ai-notes/Monthly Notes/Nov 2023 notes.md

 	- more thinking about [LLM OS](https://twitter.com/karpathy/status/1723140519554105733?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 	- [PagedAttention, Virtual Context, Speculative Decoding, Register Tokens](https://charlesfrye.github.io/programming/2023/11/10/llms-systems.html) and other systems programming ideas for LLMs explained
 - [Bill Gates is back again writing about agents](https://www.gatesnotes.com/AI-agents)
+- GAIA:  A Benchmark for General AI Assistants from Meta incl Yann LeCun
+	- GAIA questions are conceptually simple for humans yet challenging for most advanced AIs: we show that human respondents obtain 92% vs. 15% for GPT-4 equipped with plugins.
+This notable performance disparity contrasts with the recent trend of LLMs outperforming humans on tasks requiring professional skills in e.g. law or chemistry.
 - Shanahan, Reynolds, and McDonnell back again in [Nature](https://www.nature.com/articles/s41586-023-06647-8) on Role play with large language models. instead of dialogue agent as role-playing a single character, see a dialogue agent as a *superposition of simulacra within a multiverse of possible characters.*
 - standard pretraining stack
 	- Use flash attention 2, parallel attention and feedforward layers, rotary embeddings, pre-layer norm, and probably 8/3 h multipliers but that doesn't matter too much.
 Basically Mistral + parallel layers (they left a free +10% performance on the table). https://x.com/BlancheMinerva/status/1721380386515669209?s=20